jhxie/skaff/README.rst

     sudo pkg install `pkg search -ce 'Python packages installer' | sort | awk 'END{print $1}'`

-| To ensure there is no problems caused by Python version skew, run the bundled
+| To ensure there are no problems caused by Python version skew, run the
-  unit test suite (done automatically by the continuous integration system):
+  bundled unit test suite (done automatically by the continuous integration system):

 .. code:: bash